 - No Headphone Jack (see above)

 - No Hotshoe on Models III, IV and V

 - Only one custom button (although the Control Ring around the lens can be programmed to adjust things like Exposure Compensation, etc.)

 What are the limitations if this is the only camera you were travelling with?

-- The 70mm zoom is not going to get you very close to the action, but with 20 megapixels at your disposal you do have generous room to crop if you just want to post to social media.
+- The 3 or 3.6x zoom on the first five version of the camera is not going to get you very close to the action, but with 20 megapixels at your disposal you do have generous room to crop if you just want to post to social media.
 Cropping aggressively and throwing away 3/4 of the pixels will still leave you with a HD image and that equates to using 280mm zoom (see image below).

 - It’s a small battery so you will need to purchase a second battery (or two) if you intend to shoot all day (especially if you shoot and HFR and 4K movies).
 I am charging the batteries in-camera and due to the speed of the recharging (approximately 2 hours) I haven’t felt the need to purchase a battery charger.

 - 4K movie recording is limited to 5-Minutes.
 Most users will not find this a limitation to what they want if they are recording short ultra HD clips to piece together a narrative sequence in post.
 If you see this as a serious issue, either record in 1080 HD or check out video cameras instead.
 Remember this camera has no option to add an external microphone so don’t assume this camera is good for recording dialogue.
 If you want good audio quality consider recording the audio on a seperate device and sync in post.